AdobeDocs/experience-manager-cloud-service.en/help/assets/search-best-practices.md

 ## Advanced search {#advanced-search}

 AEM search allows you to craft complex search queries with less effort.
-Following are the various examples to help you fabricate complex search queries:
+Following are the various examples to help you create complex search queries:

-**Scenario 5: Search for all documents in the Experience Manager repository with Classic Car in their metadata and their content.**
+**Scenario 5: Search for all documents in the Experience Manager repository with `classic car` in their metadata.
+The content of the document must consist of `classic car` keyword in it.**

 Adobe Experience Manager allows you to add multiple criteria to your search.
-You can use a combination of keywords, operator(s), and filter(s) to make narrow down your search results.
+You can use a combination of keywords, operator(s), and filter(s) to narrow down your search results.

 To perform a search for scenario 5:

-1. Type the 'classic car' keyword in the search bar.
+1. Type the `classic car` keyword in the search bar.
 2. Navigate to the filters panel and select Documents under File Type.
 3. Refine your search using the asterisk wildcard.
-Type `"classic car*"` to search all assets that contain the 'classic car' keyword.
+Type `"classic car"` to search all assets that contain the `classic car` keyword.

 ![Scenario 5](assets/scenario-5.png)

-**Scenario 6: Search for all documents in the Experience Manager repository that include Car but exclude Classic in their metadata and their content.**
+**Scenario 6: Search for all documents in the Experience Manager repository in which the content of the document must include `car` but exclude `classic`.
+The same condition is should be applied metadata of an asset.**

 To perform a search for scenario 6:

-Type the `car-classic` keyword in the search bar.
+Type the `car - classic` keyword in the search bar.
 Navigate to the filters panel and select Documents under File Type.
 The priority order of search is based on the following:
 Priority 1: Metadata
 Priority 2: Smart Tags